Title

 The implementing rules and regulations of the "Anti-Torture Act of 2009" in the Philippines aim to prevent torture and cruel treatment, establishing policies and guidelines to ensure the respect for human rights of all persons.

-To promote policies, establish mechanisms, and prescribe procedures and guidelines to prevent torture and other cruel, inhuman and degrading treatment or punishment, ensuring the implementation of Republic Act No. 9745.
+To promote policies, establish institutional mechanisms, and prescribe procedures and guidelines to prevent all forms of torture and other cruel, inhuman and degrading treatment or punishment, and to ensure implementation of R.A.
+No. 9745.

-Torture is an act by which severe physical or mental pain/suffering is intentionally inflicted for purposes such as obtaining information or punishment, done by or with the consent or acquiescence of a person in authority or their agents.
-It excludes lawful sanctions.
+Torture is the intentional infliction of severe physical or mental pain or suffering for purposes such as obtaining information/confession, punishing, intimidating/coercing, or discrimination, when inflicted by/at the instigation of/with the consent or acquiescence of a person in authority or agent of a person in authority; it excludes pain or suffering arising only from lawful sanctions.

-No, persons who commit torture shall not benefit from amnesty laws or similar measures that exempt them from criminal proceedings and sanctions.
+Torture is non-prescriptible (no statute of limitation/prescription applies).
+Also, amnesty is inapplicable: persons who committed any act of torture shall not benefit from any amnesty law or similar measures that exempt them from criminal proceedings and sanctions.

 Analyze Cases Smarter, Faster